uhasker/getting-things-done-in-next-js/src/chapter9/06-spacing-utilities.md

 ### Margin

-You can control the margin on all sides of an element using the `m-{size}` utilities:
+You can control the margin on all sides of an element using the `m-{size}` utilities.

+Consider the following example:

 ```jsx
 export default function Home() {